Brief Bio on Carol

-My journey in psychotherapy expands across nearly 17 years when I began my studies in psychology leading me to working in the field of treatment of mental illness within the pharmaceutical industry.
-After 12 years of that and during my transition out of the corporate world, I picked up my psychological studies with Jansen Newman Institute which opened the door to further post graduate qualifications in counselling and psychotherapy.
-Seeking a life balance of raising children and part-time practice, my learning is an ongoing journey through the richness of the therapeutic relationship.
+Carol's journey in psychotherapy expands across nearly 17 years when she began her studies in psychology leading her to working in the field of treatment of mental illness within the pharmaceutical industry.
+After 12 years in corporate then during her transition out of the corporate world, she picked up her psychological studies with Jansen Newman Institute which opened the door to further post graduate qualifications in Counselling and Psychotherapy.
+Seeking a life balance of raising children and part-time private practice, her learning is an ongoing journey through the richness of the therapeutic relationship.

-The experiences of having worked as a counsellor at Sydney's Wayside Chapel, as an Alcohol and Other Drug Therapist within a hospital environment followed by a dynamic role with Family Drug Support Project work, has expanded my knowledge of working with people who not only have a "dependence problem" with alcohol and/or other drugs, but of all those around them who care and who their "problem behaviour" impacts.
-It has lead me to the client's confronting experience of some unfaced dilemma such as childhood trauma, adult trauma, and all of the "Stress","compulsivity", "depression" and "anxiety" and problem behaviour that can come with it.
+The experiences of having worked as a counsellor at Sydney's Wayside Chapel, as an Alcohol and Other Drug Therapist within a hospital environment followed by a dynamic role with Family Drug Support Project work, has expanded her knowledge of working with people who not only have a "dependence problem" with alcohol and/or other drugs, but of all those around them who care and who their "problem behaviour" impacts.
+It led her to the client's confronting experience of some un-faced dilemmas such as childhood trauma, adult trauma, and all of the "Stress","compulsivity", "depression" and "anxiety" and problem behaviour that can come with it.

 Since leaving the Wesley Hospital Ashfield as the DBT Programme Coordinator and Facilitator Carol has been working in private practice with Mark Stevens In Greenwich NSW.